LuisMayo/download-to-bucket/README.md

 # download-to-bucket
-Google Cloud Function to download a file to a bucket.
+Google Cloud Function to download a file into a bucket.
-WIP, it doesn't work yet